Victoria Legal Aid (VLA) takes seriously all complaints and feedback that it receives.

-The CaSC officer will record the complaint or feedback.
+The ILS officer will record the complaint or feedback.

-If the person is lodging feedback (that is, comments which do not require any resolution), then the CaSC officer will pass it on to the relevant person in VLA.
+If the person is lodging feedback (that is, comments which do not require any resolution), then the ILS officer will pass it on to the relevant person in our organisation.

-If the person is lodging a complaint, then the CaSC officer will discuss with the person how the complaint may be resolved.
-Then, depending on the nature of the complaint and what the person wants to do, the CaSC officer will do one of the following:
+If the person is lodging a complaint, then the ILS officer will discuss with the person how the complaint may be resolved.
+Then, depending on the nature of the complaint and what the person wants to do, the ILS officer will do one of the following:

 - investigate and help resolve the complaint immediately, if possible

-- if the complaint is connected to a grant of legal assistance – refer the complaint to the relevant VLA officer for action in accordance with the Legal Aid Act 1978
+- if the complaint is connected to a grant of legal assistance – refer the complaint to the relevant officer for action in accordance with the

-- refer the complaint to the relevant VLA manager or other staff to resolve (for example, CaSC may refer the person to the relevant manager if that person has not already attempted to resolve the complaint directly with the manager)
+- refer the complaint to the relevant manager or other staff to resolve (for example, ILS may refer the person to the relevant manager if that person has not already attempted to resolve the complaint directly with the manager)

-- refer the person to another appropriate organisation for action (for example, the Victorian Legal Services Commissioner or the Victorian Ombudsman).
+- refer the person to another appropriate organisation for action (for example, the or the ).

 Complaints about the professional conduct of a lawyer

-If the person’s complaint is about the professional conduct of a VLA in-house lawyer or of a private lawyer funded by VLA, then CaSC may refer the person to the relevant professional standards body at:
+If the person’s complaint is about the professional conduct of an in-house lawyer or of a private lawyer funded by our organisation, then ILS may refer the person to the relevant professional standards body at: